zKillboard/RedisQ/README.md

 Because I used Redis to implement what I was trying to do, it's a queue type service, and so I went with the completely unoriginal name RedisQ.

+###### Why are you using .php extension when RedisQ isn't using PHP?

+The initial version of RedisQ utilized PHP as the backend language of choice.
+However, a subsequent rewrite is now using NodeJS.
+To keep things simple and allow for great backwards compatibility the endpoints kept their .php extension.